basketry/sorbet-docs/README.md

 # Sorbet Docs

-[Basketry generator](https://github.com/basketry) for documenting services that have a [Sorbet](https://sorbet.org/) languange target.
+[Basketry generator](https://github.com/basketry) for documenting services that have a [Sorbet](https://sorbet.org/) language target.
 This parser can be coupled with any Basketry parser.
 It is recommended to use this generator alongside the [`@basketry/sorbet`](https://github.com/basketry/sorbet) generator.

 ## Quick Start